fongc123/notes/Kubernetes/Security.md

 Additional permissions can be specified with group assignment.
 The above code block adds the group `system:masters` to the certificate, which allows administrative privilleges.

-Kubernetes components (i.e., non-user clients) have `system:` appended to the beginning of the certificate name.
+Kubernetes components (i.e., non-user clients) have the `system:` keyword appended to the beginning of the certificate name.

 ```bash
 openssl x509 -req -in admin.csr -CA ca.crt -CAkey ca.key -out admin.crt